Quantum Zeno-like Paradox for Position Measurements: A Particle Precisely Found in Space is Nowhere to be Found in Hilbert Space: Discussion

 \paragraph{Comparison to the quantum Zeno effect.} In the quantum Zeno effect (e.g., \cite{Misra77}, \S 5.2.2 in \cite{tumulka}), one wants to model a measurement of the time at which a quantum particle, whose wave function is initially concentrated in some spatial region $\Omega$, first enters a given region $\Omega'$ disjoint from $\Omega$; to this end, one periodically checks whether the particle is already in $\Omega'$.
 The ``paradox" is that, as the frequency of observation becomes arbitrarily fast, the probability to find the particle in $\Omega'$ becomes 0 for all waiting times.
 Commonalities with our case are that both setups consider grids (along either the $t$ or the $x$ axis) for the purpose of discretization, both consider the continuum limit in which the mesh width of the grid tends to 0, and both lead to zero probability of a relevant type of event (detecting the particle at $t$, or ``at $\phi$'') for any value of the parameter ($t$ or $\phi$).
 The obvious difference is that we aim at \emph{position} rather than \emph{time} measurements, and correspondingly discretize the position rather than time axis.

 \paragraph{New type of quantum state.} For the purpose of idealization, it may be desirable to regard a theoretical limiting case of an experimental procedure also as an experimental procedure, and a limiting case of quantum states also as a quantum state.
-In this spirit, we may \emph{define} a new type of quantum state as the state after the measurement of $\hat{X}^{(n)}$ in the limit $n\to\infty$, much like the Dirac $\delta$ function may be defined as a limiting case of a Gaussian function in which the width tends to 0.
+In this spirit, we may introduce a new type of quantum state as the state after the measurement of $\hat{X}^{(n)}$ in the limit $n\to\infty$, much like the Dirac $\delta$ function may be defined as a limiting case of a Gaussian function in which the width tends to 0.
 It is presumably well defined for this new type of quantum state which probability distribution the outcome of any subsequent quantum measurement will have, as we have seen that this is so for $\hat{Y}=|\phi\rangle \langle\phi|$: after all, in the limit $n\to\infty$, $\mathbb{P}^{(n)}(Y=0)=1$ and $\mathbb{P}^{(n)}(Y=1)=0$.
 Moreover, even the joint distribution of $X$ and $Y$ exists: it has all its weight in $Y=0$ with $|\psi|^2$-distribution along $X\in[0,1)$.
 As we have seen, such a new type of quantum state cannot be described by either a vector in Hilbert space or a density matrix.
-It might be expressible as a functional on an operator algebra that yields the expectation of each observable (at least when we do not condition on $X$ but average over it).
-However, we leave this inquiry for future research.
+In this regard we note that the approach of rigged Hilbert spaces \cite{rigged_original, rigged_Gadella} provides an extension of Hilbert space where distributions make objects like $\delta(x-x_0)$ rigorous vectors.
+However, this does not seem to be the right kind of extension for our purposes because, as discussed above, we are looking for something like $\sqrt{\delta(x-x_0)}$ (rather than $\delta(x-x_0)$), which turns out to be zero as a distribution.\footnote{ Let $g\in L^1(\mathbb{R}^d)$ with $\norm{g}_{L_1}=1$ (e.g., a normalized Gaussian).
+For $n\in\mathbb{N}$ denote $g_n(x):=n^dg(nx)$ (e.g., the Gaussian squeezed by a factor of $n$).
+Then, one defines the Dirac $\delta$ as the distributional limit of $g_n$ because for all continuous and bounded function $f$, $\lim_{n\rightarrow\infty}\langle g_n,f\rangle =f(0) $.
+Consequently, in the distributional sense, $\sqrt{\delta}$ should be the distributional limit of $\sqrt{g_n}$, but one can check that this limit is the 0 distribution. } Instead, our limit state might be expressible as a functional on an operator algebra that yields the expectation of each observable ---after all, $\sqrt{\delta(x-x_0)}$ can be expressed \cite{Bur, Wer} as a functional on the CCR algebra (which is a proper sub-algebra of the algebra of all bounded operators on $\mathcal{H}$ that is dense in the strong operator topology).
+We leave this inquiry for future research.